Mass media in Romania: Legislative framework

 No specific Press Law is in force in Romania.
 Hate speech is forbidden when it insults state symbols or religion, and when it promotes fascist or racist ideologies.
 Small fines are imposed: in 2014, the president Traian Basescu was fined for an anti-Roma comment, and a Facebook user was also fined after he had posted a Nazi slogan that was then quoted by a local newspaper.

 In 2007 the media rights body Reporters Without Borders praised reforms to the criminal code; journalists can no longer be jailed on defamation charges.
 Defamation was decriminalised in 2010 by a Supreme Court ruling, but this was later overturned by a 2013 Constitutional Court decision.
 Civil defamation lawsuits often target journalists.

 Freedom of access to information is guaranteed by the Constitution and by a specific law (Law on Free Access to Information of Public Interest, adopted in 2001).
 Public bodies are required to release information to the public, and journalists are afforded special privileges to obtain them faster.
-Yet, access to public information is less and less used by journalists, who do not have resources to invest in investigative reporting while faced with severe economic conditions in the media sector in the country.
-Cases of officials obstructing access to information have been reported.
+Yet, cases of officials obstructing access to information have been reported.

 On 25 June 2008 the Senate adopted a draft amendment that would have obliged television and radio broadcasters to have a 50% of "good" or "positive" news.
 The Constitutional Court, however, ruled the bill unconstitutional before promulgation, so it never became law.